kulidaden/Voic/README.md

  9. To enter the database, go to the `DataBase_V` folder and open the `test` database.
 After the operation, run the `osnova.py` file.

 ## Usage
-After starting, you will receive a message from the bot that you did not search for it.
+After launch, you will receive a message from the bot so that you do not look for it.
 Now you can write your commands to it.

 ## Contact
 If you need advice or help using the program: Telegram: @DeLemse